ralna/GALAHAD/doc/C/rst-dir/sys.rst

 **Author:** `Jaroslav Fowkes <jaroslav.fowkes@stfc.ac.uk>`_ and `Nick Gould <nick.gould@stfc.ac.uk>`_

 GALAHAD [1]_ is a suite of open-source routines for large-scale continuous optimization.
-Currently there are seven packages designed to provide preconditioners and solve linear systems of equations.
+Currently there are eight packages designed to provide preconditioners and solve linear systems of equations.

 .. toctree::